katie03/katie03/README.md

 - 👋 Hi!
-I'm @katie03, an incoming junior at Columbia University majoring in computer science and minoring in statistics.
+I'm @katie03, a current senior at Columbia University majoring in computer science and minoring in statistics.
-- 🤔 I'm interested in the fields of AI/ML, data science, & human-computer interaction.
+- 🤔 I'm interested in the fields of AI/ML, data engineering, & human-computer interaction.
-- 🌱 I am currently a software engineer intern at Intuit and was previously a data science intern at AnChain.AI.
+- 🌱 I was previously a software engineering intern at Datadog and Intuit.
-- 👀 I'm looking for summer 2024 SWE internships.
 - 📫 How to reach me: kc3342@columbia.edu
 ###